84piranhas/84piranhas.github.io/content/posts/bitcoin/btcusd-comparisons.md

 - **expenses** =  the total amount invested in USD for the purchases of the bitcoins

-- **realized profit** = the cash withdrawn from the sales of the bitcoins (in case of the fulld adjustment that occurent in the DVA)
+- **realized profit** = the cash withdrawn from the sales of the bitcoins (in case of the full adjustment that occurs with the DVA)

 # Matrix of statistics